ankane/shorts/Postgres-Users.md

 ALTER ROLE app SET statement_timeout TO '30s';
 ```

-**Note:** In the last two queries, you need to reference the group used for migrations.
+**Note:** The default privileges statements reference the group used for migrations.

 Then, create a user with: